-I Should have gone back earlier, but on a glorious Sunday evening for a cycle, I decided to look in to see whats become of the site of Kempshott House.
+I Should have gone back earlier, but on a glorious Sunday evening out for a cycle, I decided to look in to see whats becoming to the site of Kempshott House.

 Also, as hearing about the Canadian 150th Anniversary yesterday, maybe it reminded me about the former Governor who had lived there in the late 18th Century when he retired.